checkly/terraform-provider-checkly/docs/resources/checkly_check.md

 ## Example Usage - Browser checks
 A **browser** check is similar, but a bit simpler as it has less options.
 Notice the multi line string syntax with `EOT`.
-Terraform also gives you the option to insert content from external files which would be useful for larger scripts or when you want to manage your browser check scripts as separate Javascript files.
+This provider also gives you the option to insert content from external files which would be useful for larger scripts or when you want to manage your browser check scripts as separate Javascript files.
 See the partial examples below

 ```terraform
 resource "checkly_check" "browser-check-1" {